attaswift/BigInt/README.md

 ## <a name="integration">Requirements and Integration</a>

+BigInt requires Swift 2.2 (Xcode 7.3).
+A version with support for Swift 3 is available on the `swift3` branch.

-BigInt requires Swift 2.2 (Xcode 7.3), and deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
+BigInt deploys to OS X 10.9, iOS 8, watchOS 2 and tvOS 9.
 It has been tested on the latest OS releases only---however, as the module uses very few platform-provided APIs, there should be very few issues with earlier versions.